When deciding whether it would be reasonable to make an adjustment, you must consider all of the relevant circumstances. These might include:

 - an employer has not been able to prevent customer contact altogether and understands an employee with depression and anxiety in a customer-facing role is experiencing increased levels of anxiety – they are redeployed into a non-customer facing role with the employee’s agreement

-- an employer asks managers to provide more frequent check-ins or phone calls with staff struggling with their mental health - the employer explores a longer-term support plan for the employee while the physical workplace remains closed
+- an employer asked managers to provide more frequent check-ins or phone calls with staff struggling with their mental health during lockdowns– the employer explores a longer-term support plan for the employee physical workplaces reopen

-- an employer decides to ask an employee who is self-isolating because of their disability or health condition if they want to change or swap roles - the employee agrees as they are not disadvantaged by the change in their roles or duties
+- an employer decides to ask an employee if they want to change or swap roles because COVID-19 has had a disproportionate impact on them due to their disability or health condition – the employee agrees as they are not disadvantaged by the change in their roles or duties

 2. Changes to overcome barriers to the physical features of a workplace

-- as a result of social distancing measures, an employee who is a wheelchair-user is relocated to a temporary office - the employer has a ramp installed to make the temporary office accessible
+- during social distancing measures, an employee who is a wheelchair-user is relocated to a temporary office – the employer has a ramp installed to make the temporary office accessible

-3. Providing extra equipment to help the disabled employee do their job
+3. Providing extra equipment or services to help a disabled employee do their job

-- an employee who needs voice activated software is now required to use their own laptop when working from home - the employer pays for the software to be installed
+- an employee who needs voice activated software is now required to use their own laptop when working from home under a hybrid working model – the employer pays for the software to be installed

 Returning to work